Barrack Heights

 AreaSearch assessment of residential development drivers sees a low level of activity in Barrack Heights, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Barrack Heights experienced around 10 dwellings receiving development approval per year over the past five financial years ending June 26.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Barrack Heights experienced around 10 dwellings receiving development approval per year over the past 5 financial years up to FY26.
 This totals an estimated 51 homes.
-So far in FY-26, 3 approvals have been recorded.
-The population has declined over recent years, with housing supply remaining adequate relative to demand, creating a well-balanced market offering good buyer choice.
+By FY26 so far, 4 approvals have been recorded.
+The population has declined over recent years but housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice.

 Frequently Asked Questions - Development